ZarnackGroup/racoon_clip/USER_MANUAL.md

 unzip racoon_clip-1.0.0.zip
 cd racoon_clip-1.0.0
 ```
 It is recommended to install racoon_clip it a fresh conda enviroment.
-Check the

 ```
 conda create -n racoon_clip pip